curationexperts/active-encode-demo/README.md

-This is a basic demo application for active_encode.
+This is a basic Rails application that uses active_encode.
 Assuming that you have the [avalon-docker](https://github.com/avalonmediasystem/avalon-docker) containers up and running you can run: